jalama/drupdates/docs/settings.md

-- *Using Stash/Slack*: Repo list in Stash user forks, Slack for reporting, use a make file and ship with complete repo, submit deployment ticket to AtTask, print report to the terminal screen, use MYSQL, MYSQL root user/password = root:
+- *Using Stash/Slack*: Repo list in Stash user forks, Slack for reporting, use a make file and ship with complete repo, submit deployment ticket to AtTask, print report to the terminal screen, use MYSQL, MYSQL root user/password = root, will run only on www.example.com:
     - [Using Stash/Slack Gist](https://gist.github.com/jalama/6798bf4e1b8e28a31088)